rahulyadav97185966/templates/README.md

 21) oc get route -n mypro
 22) now paste link in address bar
 23) and now get the svc of postgresql
-24) #oc get svc :: copy the svc and port in the given field
+24) #oc get svc :: copy the svc and port in the given field (postgresql ip and port for example 142.25.1.2:5432)
 25) now describe the deployment config
 26) oc describe dc postgresql -n mypro
 27) put user , password and link in it
-28 ) paste the link which we are getting using  route
+28 ) paste the link which we are getting using route.